 What is Golden Hour Photography?

 The golden hour’s soft, warm, directional light makes it easier to shoot than the harsh light of a midday sun.
-Both professional photographers and beginners prefer to shoot during the golden hour since it’s easier to work with.
+Both professional photographers and beginners prefer to shoot during the golden hours since it’s easier to work with.

-- Soft: the transition from light to dark is gradual, creating light that’s universally flattering and particularly good for portraits.
+- Soft: the transition from light to dark is gradual, creating soft light that’s universally flattering and particularly good for portraits.

 - Warm: the low angle of the sun creates an orange glow, associated with calm and happiness.

-Shooting During the Golden Hour
+Our Top Tips for Shooting During Golden Hour

-Golden hour is one of the easiest types of light to work with, but it can still go wrong.
-You can run out of time and have to shoot ISOs as the light wanes, or take portraits where the subject is squinting.
+Golden hour is one of the easiest types of natural light to work with, but it can still go wrong.
+You can run out of time and have to shoot high ISOs as the light wanes, or take portraits where the subject is squinting.

 One of the best uses for the golden hour is back-lighting.
 Placing the sun behind your subject gives you that magical glow.

-Golden Hour Camera Settings
+11. Choose the Best Golden Hour Camera Settings

 Spot metering tells the camera to expose for wherever the focal point is, instead of considering the entire scene.
 Without spot metering, you’ll most likely end up with a dark subject or even a silhouette.